ronpscg/imx8mp-torizon-7-stuff/README.md

 torizoncore-builder build --create-template
 ```

+You could alternatively use another template, and some example templates are provided for you in the `tcbuild-templates/` folder.
+You can, e.g., either:
+- Copy or link one of the templates there into the `tcbuild.yml` file before invoking `torizoncore-builder build`
+- Invoke `torizoncore-builder build --file <your-file-name.yml>`

 Then, the next steps would be
 - Getting the kernel source tree, and the device tree (see the Setup sections above)
 - Adding the customizations in the `tcbuild.yaml`